Tempe children’s theatre begins recovery after microburst damage

 Managing Director Steve Martin joins “Arizona Horizon” to share where recovery efforts stand and what the future may hold.

 Childsplay stages educational performances statewide and runs theatre camps, reaching an estimated one in five Arizona schoolchildren.
-They produce and perform about 5-6 shows a year at the Herberger Theater, but too do more than one hundred performances a year at schools.
+They produce and perform about 5-6 shows a year at the Herberger Theater, but also do more than one hundred performances a year at schools.

 The microburst that hit Tempe caused widespread damage and destruction to homes and buildings across the city.
 Additionally, winds downed trees, damaged roofs, and thousands of residents experienced power outages.